freddyaboulton/gradio-agentchatbot/README.md

 The `AgentChatbot` is similar to the core `Gradio` `Chatbot` but the key difference is in the expected data format of the `value` property.

 Instead of a list of tuples, each of which can be either a string or tuple, the value is a list of message instances.
 Each message can be either a `ChatMessage` or a `ChatFileMessage`.
 These are pydantic classes that are compatible with the OpenAI [message format](https://platform.openai.com/docs/api-reference/chat/create#chat-create-messages).
-This is how the are defined:
+This is how they are defined:

 ```python
 class ThoughtMetadata(GradioModel):